 Where there was QE1 and QE2 in “reflation” #1, and QE3 and QE4, in the lesser “reflation” #2, what seems to be left for and of the truly minimal “reflation” #3 is hoping for blind, dumb luck that things have to turn around because at some point enough is enough.
 There is no other basis for accelerating growth, only irrational expectations that the global economy will for no apparent reason spring to life because it’s been so long since we’ve seen actual growth.

-It’s just not rational analysis, which explains the difference between stocks and bonds.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It’s just not rational analysis, which explains the difference between stocks and bonds.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.